 Inspired Blogger’s University

-I have paid money for other courses, and I’ve joined a multitude of Facebook groups, but I like Tabitha Philen’s Inspired Blogger’s University the best.
-I first discovered her Facebook group and felt immediately at home there.
+I have paid money for other courses, and I’ve joined a multitude of Facebook groups, but I fell in love with Tabitha Philen’s Inspired Blogger’s University.
+I first discovered her Facebook group (the Inspired Blogger’s Network) and felt immediately at home there.
 Unlike another big group I’d joined, this one was drama free, friendly, and Tabitha herself hangs out there quite a bit.
 It’s not uncommon to ask a question to the group and find that Tabitha is the one who replies with the answer.
 Trust me, you don’t find that in every group and it made me a fan (I’ve told Tabitha that she makes me feel like a real person instead of just an open wallet).

 The Blog Success Planner is the one I’m using right now.
 It is stuffed full of information and it comes in a digital version that you can print out and use over and over again.
-To make it even better, from February 10 – 15, 2017 you get some pretty awesome free gifts with your purchase (which makes this an even sweeter deal than usual).
-Check it out and check out the Inspired Blogger’s Network on Facebook.
+Check it out and check out the Inspired Blogger’s Network on Facebook and hop over to the Inspired Blogger’s University website to take a look at all her offerings. .

 Since I mentioned Facebook, Brittany Ann from Equipping Godly Women, has probably written the definitive book on making Facebook work for you.
 I am currently working my way through her course (very slowly) and it’s definitely helping me.
 Facebook can be a huge driver of traffic and it is in every blogger’s best interest to figure out how to leverage this platform.
-Facebook Strategies Worth Sharing has both a book and a workbook available for purchase, either separately or as a package.
+Facebook Strategies Worth Sharing has both a book and a workbook available for purchase and she’s added a self-paced course.
 Facebook has been such a mystery to me that I needed someone who has had a wildly successful page to help me figure it out.

 I got access to Abby Lawson’s Building a Framework master package when it was included in the Genius Blogger’s Toolkit and I have to say WOW!
 It was probably my favorite thing in the whole bundle.
 Not only did I get her book, but the master package had tons of videos and interviews that I watched over a period of several weeks that were really helpful.
-Even one of her other packages offers good information and her Facebook group is one that I really enjoy (and I’ve already said that I don’t like all Facebook blog groups).
+Every one of her other packages offers good information and her Facebook group is one that I really enjoy (and I’ve already said that I don’t like all Facebook blog groups).
 And I have to admit that I was stunned one day to see that Abby had responded to a tweet of mine – I was pretty stoked about that!
+I was so excited you’d have thought that Bruce Willis himself tweeted me.
+(For the record, I have a major crush on Bruce Willis.
+But hubby knows so it’s okay.)

 This course on affiliate marketing is a little pricier than some of the others but is worth it.
-And Michelle Schroedner-Gardner runs discounts from time to time.
+And Michelle Schroedner-Gardner runs discounts from time to time so those are always worth watching for.
 But there’s no doubt that the lady knows her stuff.
 Her course, Making Sense of Affiliate Marketing is one of the most popular courses out there.
 One thing I really like is that she emails you whenever she adds a new lesson to the new course so even if you’ve already been through it, you’ll know when you need to go back in for new information.
 I would suggest that you consider this course after you’ve got at least a few months of blogging under your belt though.

 This site and Facebook group are run by Jennifer Snyder who also has a course called Find Your Tribe Online.
 I have just scratched the surface of this course and am anxious to get further in.
-Her Facebook is also one of the groups that I didn’t go through and get out of.
+Her Facebook is also one of the groups that I didn’t decide to get out of.
 Her group has a weekly sharing thread where you can share your latest posts and she regularly does Facebook Live videos on various topics.
-She’s one of the few I actually make a point to tune in to and watch.
+She frequently has a Facebook Live Q&A in which you can ask the questions that have been bothering you.
+It’s a very laid back session with no hype or sales.
+She’s one that I actually make a point to tune in to and watch.

 Blogger Smarter is the new venture of my friend Cathy over at My Side of 50.
 Cathy was one of the first people to take me under her wing.
 I have enjoyed her posts and the fact that she’s a little farther down the road than I am helps me see some paths I need to explore.
 She has a great Facebook page and if you subscribe to her newsletter you’ll get weekly blogging tips.
 Cathy really is great so go check her out.